 Think of the impact that this has on the teams and the people around us (thank goodness for their forgiveness).

 Imagine if you were booked in for surgery.
 Would you prefer the surgery to be carried out by a team who is fresh and well rested?
 Or by the team who has just completed another ten-hour surgery after the fourth night of restless sleep?

 Historically, high-exhaustion performance in lawyers is par for the course.
 It has been like that for generations before us, but can you imagine if we took that same approach to asbestos in buildings?
 What if we still advocated using cocaine to soothe teething in babies?
 Or what if we suggested swallowing tapeworms to manage weight?

-These methods are now known to be deadly dangerous; similarly, I am now equipped with better information and solutions that will improve your career experience.
+These methods are now known to be DEADLY DANGEROUS!
+Similarly, I am now equipped with better information and solutions that will improve your career experience.
 I have to share them, especially now we have the next generation, Gen-Z, pushing us to step up and change the game.
 They are no longer willing to accept the high-exhaustion performance plan; it’s time to start shifting to wellbeing-powered performance.
 Performance Optimisation is the next level.
 It may feel counter-intuitive and counter-cultural.
 But it is attainable and within reach with just a little, consistent effort.

 The warning lights

 I want you to challenge your assumptions about the “unbreakability” of your high-exhaustion cycle.
 It’s time to question the “too busy” status, because that only serves to keep you too busy to think slowly or purposefully.
 It’s a bright, gleaming indicator of a high-exhaustion lifestyle; deep down, you already know this, and you’re numbed to it because it’s been the norm for so long.